waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 1. Move to (18, 7), push LEFT to (12, 7).
 2. Move to (12, 6), push DOWN into Pit 4.

-# Lessons Learned
+# Tracking
-- Boulders: Dropped boulders serve as stoppers on B2F ice to reach the central ladder at (9, 11).
+- B2F Stopper Boulders: (3, 12) and (12, 13) present.
+- Verification: All 4 pits are currently UNFILLED.
-- Catch List: Swinub (Common), Jynx (Rare).
+- Catch List: Swinub, Jynx (Rare).
 Use Sleep Powder/Hypnosis.
 Strategy Advisor says not strictly necessary but helpful.